Sakshamv06/GitHub_Documentation/GitHub.md

 3. In the Example Comparisons box, select the branch you made, ```readme-edits```, to compare with `main` (the original).

-4. Look over your changes in the diffs on the Compare page, make sure they're what you want to submit.
+4. Look over your changes in the diffs on the Compare page, and make sure they're what you want to submit.
 ![image](https://docs.github.com/assets/cb-32937/mw-1440/images/help/repository/diffs.webp)
 5. Click Create pull request.

 6. Give your pull request a title and write a brief description of your changes.
-You can include emojis and drag and drop images and gifs.
+You can include emojis and drag-and-drop images and gifs.

 7. Click Create pull request.